Foyle's War series 2: "The Funk Hole"

+The theft of rationed goods from a government warehouse goes wrong when a home-guard shoots one of the perpetrators, 19-year-old Matthew Farley.
+When his mother reports him missing, investigations lead to a local guesthouse where Farley had worked, Brookfield Court, which is patronised by well-off Londoners with the means to move to safer territory.
+Matthew Farley is severely wounded, but no doctor is contacted and he finally dies and is buried in the woods of Brookfield Court.
+Around this time, Foyle is accused of making seditious remarks in a shelter during an air raid in London.
+Detective Chief Inspector Collier arrives from London to investigate, and Foyle is suspended and placed under house arrest.
+Investigations soon focus on Brookfield Court when Farley's body was uncovered in the woods, and the house is searched for contraband.
+The plot thickens when Frank Vaudrey, a London town councillor staying at Brookfield Court, is found dying.
+Milner is unconvinced by Collier's conclusion of suicide and risks his career by giving Foyle details of both cases.
+Foyle secretly travels to London, where he learns the truth of Vaudrey's complicity in the deaths of Collier's mother and sister during a botched air-raid evacuation – clear evidence that Collier is the killer.

 Cast and characters

-Andrew is on a week’s medical leave, after fog forced him to ditch his plane in the English Channel.
-After Stewart’s invitation for a companionable outing at his father's suggestion turns sour, he apologises to Stewart and takes her to see Gone With the Wind.
-After the movie, while walking back home, they share a kiss and begin a romantic relationship.
-Meanwhile, Foyle's tense relationship with his former boss's successor is also shown, when Foyle arrives unannounced in London and confronts him over the handling of the case against him.
-Also, in Foyle's absence, Stewart is unwillingly compelled to return temporarily to her position at the Mechanised Transport Corps depot.
+Andrew is on a week’s medical leave, after an emergency landing that went badly because of anti-aircraft defences on the coast.
+Stewart takes him out at his father's suggestion, but Andrew feels insulted.
+Later, he apologises to Stewart and takes her to see Gone With the Wind.
+After the movie, while walking back home, they kiss and maybe begin an affair.
+Meanwhile, Foyle's tense relationship with his boss's successor is shown, when Foyle arrives unannounced in London and confronts him over the handling of the case against him.
+During Foyle's absence, Stewart is compelled to return to her position at the Mechanised Transport Corps depot and is bullied by her superior officer.
+When Andrew is recalled to active service, he and Stewart decide to separate, as Foyle likes to compartmentilise everything and would not approve of the relation.

 Background and production

-In the first year of the war, the British government made dire predictions of the amount of bombing in major cities that would occur and evacuated people to the countryside.
-Later, the government reversed these predictions but certain people who had the means to pay preferred to stay in their temporary lodgings, out of danger.
+In the first year of the war, the British government made dire predictions about the bombing in major cities and evacuated people to the countryside.
+Later, the government reversed these predictions but some people who had the means preferred to stay in temporary lodgings, out of danger.
 Such hotels and guest houses became known as "funk holes" because their residents' actions were regarded as cowardice.
-With daily goods and pet-food in short supply due to wartime rationing, the black market in foodstuffs was also a problem for the authorities.
+With food, especially meat in short supply due to rationing, the black market in foodstuffs was also a problem for the authorities.